Dystopian Wars

-For many years Dystopian forged its way in the arena of Victorian super science fiction.
 Following the 1.1 version of the rulebook games designer Derek Sinclair joined the creative team, heralding a surge in the expansion of the game.
 Later the writing team was expanded with the addition of Josh Le Cheminant.
-One of the most impressive aspects of the game was the way in which the rules attempted to embrace three theatres of war simultaneously.
+One of the most notable aspects of the game was the way in which the rules attempted to embrace three theatres of war simultaneously.

-With the unfortunate closure of Spartan Games the IP for the game, along with other games such as Firestorm Armada, were put up for sale and were acquired by Warcradle Studios.
+With the closure of Spartan Games the IP for the game, along with other games such as Firestorm Armada, were put up for sale and were acquired by Warcradle Studios.
 At this time the company merged its own steampunk game product with that of Dystopian Wars.
 The game is now being expanded with new rules and models.

 Background

 In 1845, scientist Barnabas Draynes Sturgeon led an expedition to Antarctica searching for a rumoured treasure trove of technology of unknown origin, either alien or from a lost technologically advanced civilisation.
 His expedition found it in a location called The Vault.
 Sturgeon wanted to use this technology to bring about an age of peace and bring about a scientific utopia.
 Instead he was betrayed by an assistant, Markov.
 Markov fled to Russia where he sold the technology to other nations, such as Tesla directed energy weapons to the Prussian Empire, and helped modernize the Tsar's armies.
 Sturgeon founded the Covenant of Antarctica to continue his mission of scientific progress, and to end the terrible war that has been unleashed by the new technologies.

 Because of Markov's betrayal and the discoveries of the Vault, the nations now go to war with highly advanced vehicles and weapons.
 Tanks the size of castles, rockets, airships, submarines and robots all march in this new industrial war.
 Particle beams and lasers are used as offensive weaponry while nuclear fusion is used to propel tanks, airships, planes, naval vessels, rockets and submarines.
 The Covenant of Antarctica practices both covert operations and military intervention in the affairs of other nations to ensure that no side develops nuclear weapons or other weapons of mass destruction, but its technologically advance forces are hard pressed to contain the Great Powers.
 Gravity Nullification Engines allow ships to skim above the surface, and Time Dilation technology permits the teleportation of units across short distances.
 Burrowing vehicles vie for control of battlegrounds with massive mobile airfields, whilst in the skies above, flying sky fortresses and warships engage in deadly duels for aerial supremacy.